Code-Institute-Submissions/Milestone-Project-181/README.md

 All three displayed the exact same website layout without any noticeable changes.

-The Projects page has hyperlinks to websites i created in the past.
+The Projects page has hyperlinks to websites I created in the past.

 These links are behind the projects icons.